How can a former juvenile delinquent foster kid graduate from Yale University and become a successful civil rights attorney?

 Sexual Harassment Cases

 In December 1999, Price won the largest sexual harassment verdict ever recorded in the County of Amador for approximately $629,000, on behalf of another female correctional officer in the case of Pesce v.
 CDC.
 In April 2003, Price won another $600,000 verdict for sexual harassment on behalf of another female correctional officer, including punitive damages against the Warden and two Associate Wardens of Pelican Bay State Prison in the case of Freitag v.
 CDC.
 As a result of the Judgment in Freitag, CDC implemented a groundbreaking statewide policy to address sexual harassment of female officers by inmates.
-In November 2007, a Solano County jury awarded Price and her client $1,025,684 in a sexual harassment case against the CDC in the case of Underwood v.
-CDC.
-In June 2015, a Fresno jury awarded Price and her client $565,000 in a sexual harassment case against CDCR in the case of Sanchez v.
+In November 2007, in Underwood v.
+CDC, a Solano County jury awarded $1,025,684 to Price’s client in another sexual harassment case against the CDC.
+In June 2015, a Fresno jury awarded $565,000 to Price’s client in a sexual harassment case against CDCR in the case of Sanchez v.
 CDCR.

 Racial Harassment – Morgan v.
 Amtrak

 Price made legal history in Morgan v.
 Amtrak, 232 F.3d 1008 (9th Cir.
 2000), 536 U.S. 101, 112 S.Ct.
 1516 (2002), by winning the appeal of a defense verdict first in the Ninth Circuit Court of Appeal and then successfully arguing her case in the U.S. Supreme Court.
 For her groundbreaking efforts in Morgan, Price was named the 2002 California Lawyer Attorney of the Year in Employment (CLAY Award).
 In May 2004, Price won a $500,000 verdict on behalf of Abner Morgan after a ten (10) year battle against Amtrak.